The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-It seems many consumers have put their stimulus checks to good use toward paying down their credit card debt.
+It seems many consumers have been using their savings, which have been boosted by stimulus efforts, to good use toward paying down their credit card debt.
 This has led card issuers to engage in promotions galore to lure back customers.

-What if you have been lured into applying for a credit card, and actually been approved, and then changed your mind for some reason?
+What if you have been lured into applying for a credit card and actually been approved, and later changed your mind for some reason?
 Can you then proceed to cancel your card account?
 Of course, you can cancel your card account anytime you choose, but you should think through the decision and weigh the consequences first.

 Your credit score could drop